todogroup/todogroup.org/content/en/blog/a-year-in-review-2021.md

 # What to expect from TODO in 2022

 OSPOs have been evolving over the years, and the tODO group has been always adapting to their demands.
-2022 will bring a new TODO version (v.3) where we will keep building [quality OSPO resources](https://github.com/todogroup) and focusing on OSPO Governance, always backed up with data from previous research as well as the expertise from well-known OSPO Professionals worldwide.
+2022 will bring a new TODO version where we will keep building [quality OSPO resources](https://github.com/todogroup) and focusing on OSPO Governance, always backed up with data from previous research as well as the expertise from well-known OSPO Professionals worldwide.

 *FYI: The final [2022 strategic goals](https://github.com/todogroup/governance/blob/master/goals.md) version will be published in the TODO governance repo (reviewed and approved by the TODO Steering Committee in 2022).*

 ![Source: TODO Website](/img/blog/todochallenges.png)

-Happy New year!
+Happy New Years and let's continue to professionalize OSPOs across the world!

 TODO Group